OscarJHernandez/OscarJHernandez.github.io/_posts/2018-08-08-EDS3_summerschool_project.md

 I noticed that the category [person]{} has significantly more objects than the other classes.
-During training, this may introduce a bias in our classifier and as a result of the large number of members in that category it may be better at detecting people than other objects.
+During training, this may introduce a bias in our classifier and as a result of a large number of members in that category it may be better at detecting people than other objects.
 Therefore, to correct this problem, I chose to remove random images from the [person]{} category until only 500 are left.
 Once this is complete,